Click here to download a larger map.

 Several charter boat services on the Kenai Peninsula offer tours that include portions of the Lake Clark coastline, drop-off and pick-up services, or custom charters.

-There is no road access to the park and preserve.
+There is no road access to Lake Clark National Park and Preserve.

 Never flown in a bush plane before?